geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 Yeah.
 I mean it was awful what it was done merge the meeting is where things just happen we just do it yes next time you don't need to wait for this if we seems like we review something but we don't respond in I don't know a few reasonable time then just you can just ask in our next channel or dev channel
 Yeah, yeah, yeah.
-If you feel blocked...
+If you feel blocked..
 If anyone ever feels blocked on getting a PR merged and you're a known contributor, ping me.
 I'm not upset at all.
 I'm happy to.
 If you're like, I'm blocked on this, that's my job here to unblock you.
 Especially if it's something that we have commented.
-Yeah, if we've commented and you fixed something...
+Yeah, if we've commented and you fixed something..
 I really liked, yeah.
-I didn't like that it had a .run, but the call, yeah, this is clean.
+I didn't like that it had a.run, but the call, yeah, this is clean.
 ONNX runner is much more beautiful than get_run_onnx, which returns a function.

 **Chenyu** [[00:40:24](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=2424)]